 Radioactivity:

-In the nucleus of an atom, protons, which carry a positive charge, will repel each other unless they are held together by bonding electrostatically to neutrons, whose outer regions carry negative charge (see The Robinson Model of Nuclear Binding).
-The balance between protons and neutrons in the nucleus is therefore very important.
-If a nucleus has either too many or too few neutrons, it lacks stability, and it may therefore begin ejecting or transmuting some of its subatomic particles in order to reach a stable configuration.
-This is called radioactivity, and it involves the ejection (or sometimes the absorption) of one or more subatomic particles or a photon of electromagnetic radiation, or both, from the nucleus.
-Alpha radiation occurs when two protons and two neutrons are ejected in a cluster with a 2+ charge called an alpha particle.
+Alpha radiation occurs when two protons and two neutrons are ejected in a cluster with a 2+ charge, called an alpha particle.
 (It is identical to the nucleus of a helium atom.)
 Beta radiation occurs when a neutron in the nucleus morphs into a proton by ejecting an electron and a neutrino.
 In the case of gamma radiation, only a (gamma ray) photon will be emitted.
 A radioactive decay therefore usually results in the atom turning into a different element.
-Almost all of the radioactive atoms on the periodic table are those with the highest atomic numbers (and largest nuclei).

 Reactivity:

-This is a measure of how readily an atom will give or take electrons in order to achieve greater stability and symmetry.
+This is a measure of how readily an atom will give or take electrons in order to achieve greater stability and lowest energy.
 If it has a low ionization energy and wants to lose electrons, a high ionization energy and wants to gain electrons, or if it has a high electron affinity and thus a strong desire to gain electrons, it will react vigorously with other elements in order to make those electron exchanges.

 Redshift (z):